wellcomecollection/wellcomecollection.org/prismic-model/README.md

 We make changes to our prismic models, and deploy them, using slice machine.

-Run slice machine with the following command `yarn slicemachine` in the route of the project and access it at localhost:9999
+Run slice machine with the following command `yarn slicemachine` in the root of the project and access it at localhost:9999

 When deploying changes, slicemachine will only tell you which files have changed but not what those changes are.
 If you want more detail you can run `yarn diffCustomTypes` from inside the /prismic-model.
 N.B. at present this script only compares custom types, not changes to slices - [there is an open github issue to address this](https://github.com/wellcomecollection/wellcomecollection.org/issues/10936).